smart-edge-open/specs/doc/enhanced-platform-awareness/openness-vcac-a.md

 ```
 $ /opt/intel/vcaa/vpu_metric/run.sh start
 ```
-> The VPU metrics NodeExporter script is executed as part of the VCAC-A installation sequence that is performed by OEK.
+> The VPU metrics exporter script is executed as part of the VCAC-A installation sequence that is performed by OEK.

 Telemetry-Aware Scheduling (TAS) is the mechanism of defining policies so that the controller aims to fulfil at run-time based on the collected real-time metrics.
 A sample VCAC-A VPU telemetry policy file is given below that is applied by default as part of the installation sequence performed by OEK,